Homepage Crafts Unlimited (UK)

 Click for Answer Can I get the rooted hair replaced on my old doll?

-Click for Answer I have a porcelain doll who's hair is in good shape but it is knotted and tangled, can you help?
+Click for Answer I have a porcelain doll who's hair is in good shape but it is knotted and tangled?

-Click for Answer I have a plastic doll who's hair is in good shape but it is knotted and tangled, can you help?
+Click for Answer I have a plastic doll who's hair is in good shape but it is knotted and tangled?

 Doll Heads

-Click for Answer My doll has lost her eyelashes, can you replace them?
+Click for Answer My doll has lost her eyelashes, can these be replaced?

-Click for Answer My doll has lost one of her eyes, can you replace it?
+Click for Answer My doll has lost one of her eyes, can these be replaced?

-Click for Answer My doll's eyes are stuck and don't open and close any more, can you fix this for me?
+Click for Answer My doll's eyes are stuck and don't open and close any more, can this be fixed?

 Click for Answer My doll's porcelain head has been smashed into many pieces, can something like that be fixed?

 Click for Answer I have a walky-talky doll whose head has come off, leaving a bent metal rod coming out of the neck.
-Could you fix the head back on?
+Can the head be fixed back on?

 Doll Bodies